leftfield-geospatial/orthority/docs/file_formats/oty_int.rst

     * - ``k1``, ``k2``, …
       - Optional distortion coefficients for the camera ``type``.
 Values default to zero if not supplied.

-Available camera types and their distortion coefficients are detailed below:
+Available frame camera types and their distortion coefficients are detailed below:

 .. list-table::
     :widths: auto